SharePoint/PnP-Guidance/articles/Information-management-sample-app-for-SharePoint.md

  _**Applies to:** Office 365 | SharePoint 2013 | SharePoint Online_

+The [Core.InformationManagement](https://github.com/OfficeDev/PnP/tree/dev/Scenarios/Core.InformationManagement) sample shows you how to use an ASP.NET provider-hosted SharePoint app to get and set a site policy on a site.
+Use this solution if you want to:

 - Apply policy settings during your custom site provisioning process.